W. O. Bentley: The Bentley Drivers' Club

 Woolf Barnato (1895–1948) served a term as president.
-W. O. agreed to become patron in 1947.
+Bentley agreed to become patron in 1947.
 Founded in 1936 the club now has nearly 4,000 members throughout the United Kingdom, Europe, US, Canada, Southern Africa, Australia, New Zealand and Japan.

+A new website was set up, www.wobentley.club, that contains the archive of all current data related to known (and unknown) Bentleys in existence, with photographs and documents about each car's history.